Crossing your fingers without assurance is not a good strategy

 Greenwashing allegations can destroy your reputation

-You're handing competitors a market advantage.
+You're handing competitors a market advantage

 Large companies increasingly expect suppliers to provide assured ESG information as part of procurement.
-Without verification, sustainability claims carry less credibility than those of competitors that have invested in assurance, potentially affecting contracts, partnerships and market position.
+Without verification, sustainability claims carry less credibility than those of competitors that have invested in assurance, affecting contracts, partnerships and market position.

 Competitors with assured disclosures are not just meeting expectations.
 They are strengthening their commercial position.